Port Adelaide Football Club: 1997–2010: AFL entry, Mark Williams and club debt

 The 2004 season started strongly for Port Adelaide, winning five of their first six matches.
-Although they lost three of their next five games, the club would only lose a single game between Round 12 and the end of the minor round.
+Although they lost three of their next five games, the club would only lose a single game between Round 12 and the end of the home-and-away season.
 This resulted in the club claiming the minor premiership for third consecutive year.
 Port Adelaide won its qualifying final against Geelong, earning a home preliminary final.
 Port Adelaide made it through to its first AFL grand final after defeating St Kilda in a preliminary final by six points, with Gavin Wanganeen kicking the winning goal.
-The following week Port Adelaide faced the Brisbane Lions, who were attempting to win a record-equalling fourth straight AFL premiership.
+The following week, Port Adelaide faced the Brisbane Lions in the 2004 AFL Grand Final, who were attempting to win a record-equalling fourth straight AFL premiership.
 Port Adelaide led by 15 points at quarter time, but a strong second quarter by Brisbane meant only one point separated the sides at half time.
-Late in the third quarter Port Adelaide took the ascendency to lead by 17 points at three-quarter time, and dominated the final term to win by 40 points: 17.11 (113) to 10.13 (73).
+Late in the third quarter, Port Adelaide took the ascendency to lead by 17 points at three-quarter time, and dominated the final term to win by 40 points: 17.11 (113) to 10.13 (73).
 Byron Pickett was awarded with the Norm Smith Medal for being judged the best player in the match, tallying 20 disposals and kicking three goals.
+Upon helping win Port Adelaide's first AFL premiership and earning the Jock McHale Medal as the coach of the premiership-winning side, an exuberant Williams took to the field after the siren and ripped off his tie in a mock choking gesture, later exclaiming during his acceptance speech: "Allan Scott, you were wrong!"

 Port Adelaide had limited success in the middle of the decade.
 In 2005, the club made the finals for the fifth consecutive season, where they contested the only Showdown final to date, with rivals Adelaide winning by 83 points.
 In 2007, Port Adelaide finished the minor round second on the ladder with 15–7 record.
 They reached that year's grand final, where they were defeated by Geelong by an AFL record margin of 119 points, 24.19 (163) to 6.8 (44).

 Following their second grand final, Port Adelaide began experiencing financial troubles and also saw a decline in performance.
 By 2009, the club had accumulated a consolidated debt totalling $5.1 million and was unable to pay its players; they had lost $1.6 million the season before.
 The AFL delayed giving the club financial support, instead urging it to sort out deals with SANFL as a predecessor to any league support.
 On 20 May, Port were handed $2.5 million in debt relief by the SANFL, and on 15 June were handed a $1 million grant by the AFL commission.
 Plans for a re-merging of the two teams was rejected by the SANFL early during 2010, though they eventually signed off on the proposal during November 2010.